uclaacm/uclaacm-rustlings/01-toolchain/README.md

 ## Your Task
 * Open a pre-designated file (eg., `example.txt`) and count lines in it
 * Print out the number of lines

+Take a look at the following resources to help you get started with this project:

+* Rust by Example [page](https://doc.rust-lang.org/rust-by-example/std_misc/file/open.html) on opening files for reading.
+* Rust by Example [page](https://doc.rust-lang.org/rust-by-example/std_misc/file/read_lines.html) on reading lines in a file.

+Don't worry if you don't know exactly what is going on in each line of Rust code.
+The goal is for you to have the chance to play around with some Rust code and get familiar with the syntax.